Tree Roots Clogging Guide

 Before your money drains into the sewer, learn the signs and how can you stop them.

 So how do tree roots get into the sewer?
 Clay pipes are prone to cracking, permitting water to leak into the soil.
 Trees find the humid conditions irresistible.
 Small but determined roots poke into the fractures, enlarging the holes, and it doesn’t take long for roots to swell a sewer.
 Once roots get a hold in the pipe, the problem grows worse each year.
 Sewers are an ideal environment for foods, and the growth can cause a critical clog that backs up the system.

-Drought, this happens annually in Oregon and Washington, and it can also worsen the problem.
-During hot weather, thirsty trees send roots farther in search for water.
+Drought happens annually in Oregon and Washington, and it can also worsen the problem.
+During hot weather, thirsty trees send roots farther in search of water.
 Moist soil from a leaking sewer may be the nearest source of water.
 A pipe, out of reach during years not affected by drought, may become a target during years with light rain.

 Rooting Out the Clog